guide

 When cooling is a drawback: Winter months in cold climates, especially if the HPWH is in a heated living space.
 Your heating system compensates, adding to your winter energy bill.
 This is why basement or garage installation is preferred in cold climates — these spaces can absorb the cooling effect without impacting comfort.

-2026 Incentives and Tax Credits
+2026 Incentives and Rebates

 Utility Rebates: Many electric utilities offer $200–$600 rebates for HPWH installation.
 Some, like Portland General Electric, offer enhanced rebates of $1,000+ to promote grid-flexible water heating with demand-response integration.
+These stack with HEAR or HOMES.
+(Sources: IRS OBBB FAQ; Congress.gov CRS IN12611.)

 Real-World Example